 - Do not flush a used vaginal ring down the toilet.
 Throw it in the trash.

 - Vaginal tablet:

 - The tablet should be used only in your vagina.
 Do not swallow the tablet.

-- Each vaginal tablet comes packaged inside an applicator.
-Do not take the tablet out of the applicator.
-If the tablet comes out of the applicator when you open it but has not fallen out of the package, carefully put it back into the applicator for insertion.
-If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator that still has the tablet inside it.
+- Do not take the tablet out of the applicator.
+If the tablet comes out of the applicator when you open it, carefully put it back in.
+If the tablet falls out of the applicator when you try to insert it, throw it away and use a new applicator and tablet.

 - Store the unopened packages of this medicine at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.